Monotom89/HowFarIsIt/README.md

 To Do

-• Add car travel time
+- Add car travel time
-• Add animations to input elements
+- Add animations to input elements
-• Add logo above title
+- Add logo above title
-• Parallax scrolling, banner in the background
+- Parallax scrolling, banner in the background
-• host site
+- host site
-• texts
+- texts
+- Set placeholder attribute to input text
+- show one line when site is loading